EGA-archive/ega-download-client/README.md

 ### File taking a long time to save

-Please note that when a file is being saved, it goes through two processes.
-First, the downloaded file "chunks" are pieced back together to reconstruct the original file.
-Second, pyEGA3 calculates the checksum of the file to confirm the file downloaded successfully.
-Larger files will take more time to reconstruct and validate the checksum.
+When a file is saved, downloaded chunks are reconstructed in order while the checksum is calculated from the same data pass.
+Larger files will take more time to reconstruct and validate.

 ### --saveto argument is not recognised